The Moon Is a Harsh Mistress: Critical reception

-Algis Budrys of Galaxy Science Fiction in 1966 praised The Moon is a Harsh Mistress, citing "Heinlein's expertise for dirt-level politics, snappy dialogue and a sense of an actual living society."
+Algis Budrys of Galaxy Science Fiction in 1966 praised The Moon Is a Harsh Mistress, citing "Heinlein's expertise for dirt-level politics, snappy dialogue and a sense of an actual living society."
 He said that he had never read a more believable computer character than Mike ("may in fact be the most fully realized individual in the story").
 Budrys suggested that the story may actually be Mike manipulating humans without their knowledge to improve its situation, which would explain why the computer no longer communicates with them after the revolution succeeds.
 Reiterating that Mike manipulated the humans, in 1968 Budrys said that every review of the book, including his own, erred by not stating that the computer is the protagonist.
 Carl Sagan wrote that the novel had "useful suggestions for making a revolution in an oppressive computerized society."
+SF Reviews published a review after 9-11, arguing that "during this current War On Terror, it might be worth reading this novel just to gain a clearer idea of the difference between terrorists and freedom-fighters, and under which conditions it might be better to lie, use and abuse individuals in order to give them what you believe is a better world."

 Leigh Kimmel of The Billion Light-Year Bookshelf said that the novel is "the work of the man at the height of his powers, confident in his abilities and in the editorial respect he enjoys, and thus free to take significant risks in writing a novel that would stretch the boundaries of the genre as they stood at the time."
 She characterized the novel as a departure from what had previously been associated with science fiction.
 Kimmel cited Heinlein's "colloquial language ... an extrapolated lunar creole that has arisen from the forced intersection of multiple cultures and languages in the lunar penal colonies"; the protagonist's disability; "the frank treatment of alternative family structures"; and "the computer which suddenly wakes up to full artificial intelligence, but rather than becoming a Monster that threatens human society and must be destroyed as the primary Quest of the story, instead befriends the protagonist and seeks to become ever more human, a sort of digital Pinocchio."